vicky2399/Static-FoodOrderPage/README.md

 # Static-FoodOrderPage
 A simple static website for online food ordering, built using HTML, CSS, and Bootstrap.
 <br><br>
-Building frontend projects from strach.
+Building frontend projects from scratch.